 Rapid Transit is one of the lone businesses these days to operate almost entirely in its brick and mortar form.
 The shop has a Facebook page, but that’s it.
 You won’t find a fancy website stocked full of products ready to be shipped to your doorstep, though Losch may hand-deliver your order if the store didn’t have the perfect size in stock when you stopped by.

 “One of the things we’ve started doing, especially with our older clientele, is if they’re waiting for a shoe, I’ll deliver it to their house,” Losch said.
 “You’ve got to try to do things in our community that are different.”

-Losch also discussed the difficulties of operating a business without the high-tech interaction that the younger generation, especially Penn State students, craves.
-Rapid Transit isn’t on Snapchat Discover, that’s for sure, but Losch and his loyal team of career employees more than make up for the lack of technology with their expertise and desire to build relationships.
+Losch also discussed the difficulties of operating a business without the high-tech interaction that the younger generation, especially Penn State’s student body, craves.
+Rapid Transit isn’t on Snapchat, that’s for sure, but Losch and his loyal team of career employees more than make up for the lack of technology with their expertise and desire to build relationships.

-While many students may not know what Rapid Transit is all about, local athletes who grew up purchasing their gear at the two-level, multi-sport store understand the impact Losch has on the local community.
-Each year, you can find the distinct Rapid Transit logo adorning the jerseys of youth sports teams.
+While many students may not know what Rapid Transit is all about, local athletes who grew up purchasing their gear at the two-level, multi-sport store understand the impact Losch and his employees have on the community.
+Each year, you can find the distinct Rapid Transit logo adorning the jerseys of many youth sports teams.

-Going above and beyond to make sure the kids growing up in State College have a jersey on opening day each season is hardly a new phenomenon for Losch, who knows exactly what it’s like to be in their shoes.
+Going above and beyond to make sure the State College kids have a jersey on opening day each season is hardly a new phenomenon for Losch, who knows exactly what it’s like to be in their shoes.